 You’ll be able to select your destination but here we are focusing on website conversions so keep website for the destination.

-- Conversions: Facebook will try to find the best audience (within your set audience) that have the best chances to trigger a conversion on your website.
+- Conversions: Facebook will try to find the best audience (within your set audience) that have the best chances to triggering a conversion on your website.

 - Other Options: Link clicks, daily unique reach & impressions; use the default settings for ads.

 After you selected the desired setting, select the Pixel to use for this campaign.
-Obviously, you will need to use the Pixel installed in the website where you want people to go.
+Obviously, you will need to use the Pixel installed on the website where you want people to go.

 Remember all these steps to create events and custom events?
 Now you can select them!